 Socially, there’s a ‘work hard play hard’ vibe, with “the Australian and US lawyers leading the charge” on nights out.
 But Linklaters is apparently “getting much better at having a range of socials (i.e. not all involve booze)”.

 The firm makes up for its demanding nature with some of the best perks around.
 There’s an in-house gym and fitness centre that is completely free – and has boutique hotel standards of towels and toiletries, and even hair straighteners.
 A firm doctor, meanwhile, is on hand to see to employees’ needs.
-The canteen is the sort of upmarket foodhall more usually associated with lunching in Chelsea or Beverly Hills.
-Oh, and there is great gear to keep you billing: standing/adjustable desks, lumbar support, ergonomic/wireless keyboard with mouse wrist rests, dual screens and deluxe stationary.
+The canteen – called ‘Silks’ – is the sort of upmarket foodhall more usually associated with lunching in Chelsea or Beverly Hills.
+A recent price increase his riled some, but one loyal customer leaps to its defence: “People who complain about Silks are the same people who leave comments on PornHub videos”.
+Oh, and there is great gear to keep you billing: standing/adjustable desks, lumbar support, ergonomic/wireless keyboards with mouse wrist rests, dual screens and deluxe stationery.

-Those who thrive in this world stand to make big money: Links’ most recent profit per equity partner figure is £1.45 million.
+Those who thrive at Linklaters stand to make big money: the firm’s latest profit per equity partner figure is £1.57 million.
 But expect a ferocious battle to reach such dizzying heights.